Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Woodville Gardens has 13 active public transport stops.
-These are served by buses from 11 different routes.
-Together, these provide 1,002 weekly passenger trips.
+Woodville Gardens has 13 active public transport stops operating within its boundaries.
+These stops are served by a mix of buses, with 12 individual routes providing service.
+Together, these routes facilitate 1,004 weekly passenger trips.

 Frequently Asked Questions - Transport